AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/about.md

 ### Perpetual Autonomy
 <img src="/images/perpetual_autonomy.gif" alt="AutoCharge, an autonomous charging system for quadrotors that is capable of universal, highly efficient, and robust charging." style="width:100%">
 <p>Battery endurance is a major challenge for long-term autonomy and long-range aerial robot operations.
 Our solution, AutoCharge, addresses this with an autonomous charging system for quadrotors.
 AutoCharge combines a portable ground station with a lightweight, flexible charging tether for universal, efficient, and robust charging.
 We designed circular magnetic connectors for precise, orientation-agnostic connections between the ground station and tether.
-An electromagnet on the ground station increases tolerance to localization and control errors during docking, ensuring smooth undocking after charging.
-We validated AutoCharge in a 10-hour continuous quadrotor flight experiment, demonstrating reliable and repeatable docking and undocking, enabling perpetual flight missions.</p>
+An electromagnet on the ground station increases tolerance to localization and control errors during docking, ensuring smooth undocking after charging.</p>

 ## Latest News
 <p class="aboutme">